vasilyprokopov/aci-graphviz-cobra/README.md

 This tool is a Python3 script that:
 - Initiates a connection to a running Cisco ACI Fabric
 - Queries each Tenant
-- Plots Managed Objects (Objects for short) and their associations to each other
+- Plots ACI Managed Objects (Objects for short) and their associations to each other

 The tool supports Password-based and Certificate-based authentication to the Cisco ACI Fabric.
 Certificate-based authentication takes precedence if both are attempted simultaneously.